-Royal Collection © Her Majesty Queen Elizabeth II
+Royal Collection Trust/© Her Majesty Queen Elizabeth II 2014

 Armour of Henry VIII for the field and tilt

 As a young man, Henry VIII was outstandingly athletic and excelled in the arts of the tournament.
-His commanding presence was due in part to his great height (1.9 metres, or 6 feet 2 inches), which set him apart from most of his contemporaries.
+His commanding presence was due in part to his great height (1.9 metres, or 6 feet 2 inches) which set him apart from most of his contemporaries.
 After a jousting accident in 1536 he grew corpulent, but four years later at the age of 49, the King was reported to have found a new vigour, rising early and spending long hours each day in the saddle.

-Comprises close helmet with integral gorget-plates and a fall, gorget, breastplate with skirt and tassets permanently attached, backplate, culet, complete leg harness, asymetrical pauldrons with removable haute-pieces, complete vambraces, grandguard, pasguard and manifer (these last three for the tilt).
+This armour is a garniture: a single armour with a set of alternate and interchageable pieces which combine to create armours for use in a number of different tournament events.
+It comprises a close helmet with integral gorget-plates and a fall, gorget, breastplate with skirt and tassets permanently attached, backplate, culet, complete leg harness, asymetrical pauldrons with removable haute-pieces, complete vambraces, grandguard, pasguard and manifer (these last three for the tilt).